himazawa/himazawa.github.io/content/posts/email-lockout/index.en.md

 {{< admonition type=warning title="Warning" open=true >}}
 As far as I can tell, hide-my-email aliases are receive-only.
 So, use them for stuff you don’t care about replying to.
 In the past it happen that some sites wanted me to prove account ownership by sending an email from my registered address, which you can’t do in this case.

+EDIT: as ome users on Reddit made pointed out, you can send email from SimpleLogin aliases but you need to download SimpleLogin app, and create a new contact for the alias.
 {{< /admonition >}}

 #### Sieve Filters